SherG/sherrieg/content/blog/winter-is-coming/index.md

 toc: false
 ---

 Closures of manufacturing businesses such as fertilizer plants in Europe, due to high natural gas costs, are not news.
-However, high prices on forward contracts stretching out for the next few years are a new negative signal for all energy-intensive industries.
+However, high prices on forward contracts stretching out for the next few years are a new negative signal for energy-intensive industries.

 As Javier Blas <a href="https://www.bloomberg.com/opinion/articles/2022-06-27/factory-closures-from-aluminum-to-chicken-farming-are-going-to-become-common" target="blank">reports</a> in <em>Bloomberg</em>: